 You might think it perfectly reasonable to include an element of entertainment into your income and expenditure, but this is exactly what they want you to do, as it ensures an IPA for the next 36 months.
 These IPAs are necessary for the Insolvency Service to offset their costs, but they are avoidable if you know what to look for and we do.

 The £680 that the Insolvency Service charges for processing a bankruptcy does not cover all of the administrative costs despite the fact that there are no more rebates for people out of work, on pension or disability.
 By making this an online process and adding this ‘user friendly’ slant to the application, people soon drop their guards and find themselves in trouble.

-Bankruptcy UK offers a full bankruptcy administration service and will submit your bankruptcy application online.
-Court appearances are no longer required for bankruptcy.
-Call us for bankruptcy help on 01425 600129 or for an informal chat about your circumstances on 01425 600129, we are here to help.
+Bankruptcy UK offers a full bankruptcy administration service and will submit your bankruptcy application on your behalf.
+Please note, court appearances are no longer required as everything is done online.
+Call us for a for a chat about your circumstances on 01425 600129, we are here to help.